Faith Community Nursing

-Through our Congregational Health Ministry, Methodist Health System has formed partnerships with area churches in an effort to improve the physical and spiritual health of the people in these congregations.
+Through our Faith Community Nursing, Methodist Health System has formed partnerships with area churches in an effort to improve the physical and spiritual health of the people in these congregations.
 This ministry provides guidance, shares resources, and assists church leaders in meeting the wellness needs of these communities of faith.

 The church has been intimately involved with the concept of wholeness, wellness, and healing since its inception.
 This program embodies our belief in the unity of body, mind, and spirit, a concept deeply rooted in both the Old and New Testaments.

-Methodist Health System’s Congregational Health Ministry may assist in the following ways:
+Methodist Health System’s Faith Community Nursing may assist in the following ways:

 - Assessing the mental, spiritual, and physical health needs of the congregation